gerwim/Hangfire.CockroachDB/README.md

 And...
 That's it.
 You are ready to go.

-If you encounter any issues/bugs or have idea of a feature regarding Hangfire.Postgresql, [create us an issue](https://github.com/hangfire-postgres/Hangfire.PostgreSql/issues/new).
+If you encounter any issues/bugs or have idea of a feature regarding Hangfire.CockroachDB, [create us an issue](https://github.com/gerwim/Hangfire.CockroachDb/issues/new).
 Thanks!

 ### Enabling SSL support

-SSL support can be enabled for Hangfire.PostgreSql library using the following mechanism:
+SSL support can be enabled for Hangfire.CockroachDB library using the following mechanism:

 ```csharp
 config.UseCockroachDbStorage(c =>